 How to remove a hard drive before recycling

 Open the case.
-Make sure you hands are clean and DRY.
+Make sure your hands are CLEAN and DRY.
 Remove any metal rings, watches or bracelets you may be wearing.
-Touch the metal casing to eliminate any static charge; then unplug the computer from the electrical outlet.
+Touch the metal casing to eliminate any static charge, then unplug the computer from the electrical outlet.
 You can also use an antistatic wrist strap if you prefer.
-Check the user’s manual if necessary to determine how to open your particular PC case, most have a latch or sometimes they are held in by 2 screws.
+Check the user’s manual, if necessary, to determine how to open your particular PC case .
+Most cases have a latch or sometimes they are held in by 2 screws.

 Here are a few photos to help you identify your hard drive.